gram99/gram99/README.md

 The README.md file also **contains login and password** information for those PoCs that have a security layer.

-**ALL** of the data used in the PoCs in all of the repositories found on this site is either sythetic or publically available data.
+**ALL** of the data used in the PoCs in all of the repositories found on this site is either synthetic or publicly available data.
 There is **no PII data** in any of the repositories.
 The only data used that is not synthetic is found in the bank-poc-repo repository.
 The data in that PoC is sourced from Federal Financial Institutions Examination Council (FFIEC) website: https://www.ffiec.gov/

 ---

 ## 🏛️ Executive Expertise & Regulatory Focus
 - **Risk Modeling:** End-to-end PD, LGD, and EAD scoring; Inherent Loss Indicator (ILI) development.
-- **Regulatory Reporting & Filings:** Automation frameworks for **FR-Y-14Q/M**, **FR-Y-9C**, and **FDIC** requirements.
+- **Regulatory Reporting & Filings:** Automated frameworks for **FR-Y-14Q/M**, **FR-Y-9C**, and **FDIC** requirements.
-- **Stress Testing:** Scenario analysis for CRE, C&IB, and Retail loan portfolios (CCAR/DFAST/DFAST).
+- **Stress Testing:** Scenario analysis for CRE, C&IB, and Retail loan portfolios (CCAR/DFAST).
 - **Portfolio Oversight:** Management of FHA multifamily and single-family loan insurance activities.
 - **Asset Disposition & Strategy:** Disposition of NPL loan portfolios, portfolio due dilgence for loan sales, loan syndication, portfolio analytics.
 - **Blended/Special Purpose Finance:** Funding infrastructure projects, development projects, and large-scale public-private partnerships (PPPs).
-- **Credit Scoring:** Appending credit scores and risk data for C&IB, CRE, and Retail loan portfolios to evaluate overall health, risk concentration, and performance of the portfolio,
+- **Credit Scoring:** Integrated credit scores and risk data for C&IB, CRE, and Retail portfolios to evaluate health, risk concentration, and performance.

 ---